TereseBo/webb22_alm_cicd/README.md

 ```
 npm install
 ```
 You should now have everything you need.
 Including Husky which runs pre-commit to ensure no commits with failing tests or unseemly coding style are made.
 The linting is done by eslint adhering to airbnb with a few exceptions.
+In addition commitlinting is enforced and the commit-msg hook of husky prevents commit if message is not conforming to convention, visit this [handy guide](https://github.com/conventional-changelog/commitlint/#what-is-commitlint) for help.
 ---